bramstroker/homeassistant-powercalc/docs/source/virtual-power-sensor.rst

 - Click :guilabel:`Add integration`
 - Search and click :guilabel:`Powercalc`

-Select :guilabel:`Virtual power (manual)` and follow the instructions
+Select :guilabel:`Virtual power (manual)` and follow the instructions.

+After you have walked through the wizard the new powercalc sensor must be created and appear in the list.
+When you click on it you can see the entities which are created.
+Some options can be changed afterwards, just click :guilabel:`Configure`

 YAML
 ----